eafit-apolo/apolo-users/docs/source/software/applications/edge_pro/edge-pro-1.3.1/index.rst

 Installation
 ------------

 This entry covers the entire process performed in the installation and test of **EDGE-pro** on a cluster with the conditions described below.
-It is worth mentioning that this application do not meet the Linux Directory Hierarchy Standard, so we change the directory structure in order to make it work with ``modules``, ``slurm`` and other subsystems.
+It is worth mentioning that this application does not meet the Linux Directory Hierarchy Standard, so we change the directory structure to make it work with ``modules``, ``Slurm``, and other subsystems.

-As a side note, the performance of **EDGE-pro** depends directly in the **bowtie**'s performance, so we suggest make a different tuning compilation of it.
+As a side note, the performance of **EDGE-pro** depends directly on the **bowtie**'s performance, so we suggest making a different tuning compilation of it.

 .. toctree::